gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Oakeshott himself explained for us what he is doing with these dichotomies.
 As he puts it *On Human Conduct*:

-"And consequently [the theorist’s] engagement to be perpetually *en voyage* may be arrested without being denied.
+"And consequently [the theorist's] engagement to be perpetually *en voyage* may be arrested without being denied.
 The theorist who drops anchor here or there and puts out his equipment of theoretic hooks and nets in order to take the fish of the locality, interrupts but does not betray his calling... the theorist